 Oh, and this can be our little secret, but you might consider not putting all of the crack(ers) out when your friends and family come over.
 Because it might just disappear before you get any, and then you’ll wake up the next morning, well, fiending and regretful that you didn’t get any, with no choice but to make some more.
 Don’t say these didn’t come with a warning label.

-4 to 6 sheets matzo or approximately 40 Saltine crackers or crackers of your choice
+- About 4 sheets matzo or approximately 40 saltine-style crackers

-1 cup (2 sticks or 8 ounces) unsalted butter, cut into a few large pieces
+- 1 cup (8 ounces or 225 grams) unsalted butter, cut into a few large pieces

-1 1/2 cups semi- or bittersweet chocolate chips (or chopped bittersweet or semisweet chocolate)
+- 1 1/2 cups (9 ounces or 255 grams) semi- or bittersweet chocolate chips, or 9 ounces chopped semi- or bittersweet chocolate

-Line the bottom of the baking sheet with matzo or crackers, covering all parts.
+Line the bottom of the baking sheet with matzo or crackers, covering all parts in a single layer.
 [If using matzo, you’ll need to break pieces to fit any extra spaces, which will be annoying because despite being perforated, it does not actually break in straight lines.
-I have some luck pressing a serrated knife straight down along a section between perforations, if that (hopefully) makes sense.]
+I have some luck making cuts by gently, carefully sawing with a serrated knife.]

-In a medium heavy-duty saucepan, melt the butter and brown sugar together, and stir it over medium heat until it begins to boil.
-Once it has begun boiling, let it bubble for three more minutes, stirring it well.
-It will thicken a bit as it cooks.
-Remove from the heat and add the salt and vanilla, and then quickly pour it over the matzo or crackers.
-You’ll want to spread it quickly, as it will begin to set as soon as it is poured.
+Make the caramel/toffee: In a medium saucepan, melt the butter and brown sugar together, and whisk it over medium heat until it begins to boil.
+Once it has begun boiling, let it bubble for 3 more minutes, whisking it the whole time.
+The butter and sugar will come together, and the mixture will thicken a little as it cooks.
+Remove from the heat and add a couple good pinches of sea salt and vanilla, if using, and then quickly pour it over the matzo or crackers.
+Use an offset spatula to spread the caramel quickly over all the crackers, as it will begin to set as soon after it is poured.

-Bake the caramel-covered crackers for 15 minutes, watching carefully as it will bubble and the corners might darken too quickly and/or burn.
+Bake: The caramel-covered crackers for 13 to 15 minutes, watching carefully as it will bubble and the corners might darken too quickly and/or burn.
 You can reduce the heat if you see this happening.

-Remove from oven and immediately cover with chocolate chips.
-Let stand five minutes, and then spread them evenly across the caramel.
-An offset spatula works great here.
+Finish the crackers: Remove from oven and immediately sprinkle with chocolate chips.
+Let stand 5 minutes, and then use an offset spatula to spread them in an even layer over the caramel.
 If you’re using them, sprinkle the chocolate with toasted chopped nuts and/or sea salt.
-(The sea salt is great on matzo.
-On Saltines, it’s really not necessary.)
+(The extra sea salt is great on matzo.
+On saltines, it’s really not necessary.)